MistApproach/callm/README.md

 | Qwen2 | ✅ | ❌ |

 ### Thread safety
-While pipelines are safe to send between threads, so far callm has not been tested extensively for thread-safety.
+While pipelines are safe to send between threads, so far `callm` has not been tested extensively for thread-safety.
 Caution is advised.

 ### Portability
-Currently, callm is known to run and has been tested on Linux and macOS.
+Currently, `callm` is known to run and has been tested on Linux and macOS.
 Windows has not been tested but is expected to work out-of-the-box.

-> Callm is still in early development stage and is NOT production ready yet.
+> `callm` is still in early development stage and is NOT production ready yet.

 ## Installation
-Add callm to your dependencies:
+Add `callm` to your dependencies:
 ```
 $ cargo add callm
 ```

 ### Enabling GPU support
-Callm uses features to selectively enable support for GPU acceleration.
+`callm` uses features to selectively enable support for GPU acceleration.

 #### NVIDIA (CUDA)
 Enable `cuda` feature to include support for CUDA devices.